GoM Lease Bids Hit $244mln

 According to Bureau of Ocean Energy Management data, that’s still way below the $405 million generated by the December Massachusetts offshore wind sale, but considerably better than the $178 million generated by the August 2018 GoM lease sale.

 A total of 30 companies participated in the lease sale, submitting $283,782,480 in all bids.
-Royal Dutch Shell and Equinor were among the high bidders for the leases.
+Royal Dutch Shell (RYDAF) and Equinor were among the high bidders for the leases.

 “Today’s lease sale shows strong bidding by established companies, which indicates that the Gulf of Mexico will continue to be a leading energy source for our nation long into the future,” said Assistant Secretary Balash.
 “The results from today will help secure well-paying offshore jobs, while generating much-needed revenue to fund everything from conservation to infrastructure.”